25 Iconic Hamburger Spots You Have to Visit

 Back in 1930, Matt Korn opened a drive-in that he named, straightforwardly, Matt's Place.
 In 1943, Korn sold his drive-in to a former carhop employee and her husband.
 Today, their daughter and her husband run the restaurant and stay true to its roots, with a soda fountain and authentic '50s Coca-Cola machine on display.
 Their most famous burger, the Nutburger, is a beef patty topped with a spread of—wait for it—crushed peanuts and Miracle Whip.
 Once you try it, you'll immediately understand its appeal.

-There are multiple locations of The Plant around San Fran, and that’s a very good thing.
-The organic café serves delicious organic food, and the Plant Burger might just convert carnivores to consider opting for a more plant-based diet.
+There are multiple locations of The Plant around San Fran, and that's a very good thing.
+The organic café serves delicious organic food, and the Plant Burger might just convince carnivores to consider opting for a more plant-based diet.
 The veggie burger looks purple thanks to a mixture of beets, lentils, mushrooms, cashews, and bulgur wheat.
 Seasonal local produce (lettuce, tomato, and onions) top the patty, and gluten-free bread is available upon request.

 Opened in 1963, this old-fashioned drive-in hamburger stand on Long Island serves classic, simple American fare.
 Hometown favorites Jerry Seinfeld and the Baldwin family visit the stand regularly for the savory double cheeseburgers and homemade French fries, but a simple hamburger will set you back just $1.40.
 Save room for dessert at the neighboring Marshall's Ice Cream Bar, which has both soft serve and old-fashioned ice cream.